 Event indicator variable.
 For survival analysis: 0 = censored, 1 = event.
 For competing risks: 0 = censored, 1+ = different event types.

 Variables to include in the group LASSO Cox model.
-Variables can be grouped based on biological, clinical, or statistical criteria.
+Variables can be grouped based on clinical or statistical criteria.
 Factor variables are automatically converted to dummy variables.

 - group_definition

 Method for defining variable groups.
-Automatic groups by data type, custom allows manual specification, factor-based groups dummy variables from same factor, biological supports pathway-based groupings.
+Automatic groups each original variable (with its dummy columns) as a separate group.
+Custom allows manual specification.
+Factor-based groups dummy variables from the same factor together.

 - group_structure